 When communication is opened between you and a prospect or loyal customer, you can implement your engagement marketing strategies to drive the following business objectives:

 - Use the individual as an advocate for your company image and thought leadership.
-Advocates are great at converting other people into customers by simply recommending your services and/or products in an enthusiastic way, usually towards their network of co-workers or friends.
+Advocates are great at converting other people into customers by simply recommending your services and/or products in an enthusiastic way, usually to their network of co-workers or friends.

-- Promote a dialogue between the individual and your company with the intention of assisting them with making a final purchase decision.
+- Promote dialogue between the individual and your company with the intention of assisting them with making a final purchase decision.
 It’s more likely that an engaged customer will become a loyal repeat customer.